thehappycheese/megalinref/readme.md

 - a python library to convert lat/lon to SLK
   - It is slow and uses loads of ram.
   - It depends on `geopandas` `SpatialIndex.nearest()` which in turn depends on `pygeos` or `rtree`.
-    - Geopandas itself seems to hog tonnes of ram somehow
+    - `geopandas` itself seems to hog tonnes of ram somehow
     - I think i tested and found `rtree` only handles point objects, not lines??
 I dont know why it wasn't working
-    - pygeos depends on the legendary GEOS C++ package.
+    - pygeos depends on the legendary `GEOS` C++ package.
 Pretty sure this handled linestrings and did the job nice and fast.
-But pygeos is an optional dependancy and you have to set flags in geopandas to enable it as the default backend.
+But `pygeos` is an optional dependancy and you have to set flags in `geopandas` to enable it as the default backend.
 Don't like.

 ### 6.2. nicklinref_rust